booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 <img src="/Documentation/Images/Jetson Nano.jpg" alt="Jetson Nano">

-Here are instructions for provisioning each Nano in the cluster with a basic stack - Ubuntu, Python, Apache, and MySQL - together with various tools and libraries for general development, frameworks for AI, and an infrastructure for hosting microservices.
+Here are instructions for provisioning each Nano in the cluster with a basic stack - Ubuntu, Python, Apache, and MySQL - together with various tools and libraries for general development, frameworks for artificial intelligence, and an infrastructure for hosting microservices.

 Several bits of code needed in support of this provisioning reside <a href="../nano">here</a>.